Standards for RTOs

 Disseminate the suite of newly developed resources/guides to support transition to the new requirements

-There is a substantial body of work ahead to effectively analyse and implement the requirements to transition to the updated Standards, and we look forward to supporting you along the way!
+There is a substantial body of work ahead to effectively analyse and implement requirements in the updated Standards, and we look forward to continuing to support you along the way!